Fedom92/ReactNativeProyect23/README.md

 # ReactNativeProyect23
-Creating to my business friend an app with React Native.
-First Time using it!
+Creating an application for a friend's business to improve his performance.
+Doing it with React Native.
+First Time using it GL for me!